IndexMaker/vaultworks/README.md

 This is ***Decentralised Index Maker (DeIndex)*** project.

 *Daxos is a demigod from Theros.
-Here he's our hero, who goes to Market to meet wih the Vendor, to buy and sell items.
+Here he's our hero, who goes to Market to meet with the Vendor, to buy and sell items.
 Then he goes on a journey to explore the tresure hidden in the Vaults.
 On his way he deals with Devil, to whom he delegates the hardest tasks.*